sparrow001/schoolsite/docs/README.md

 ## Features
 Log in, download videos, and have them saved for you for up to 24 hours!
+(If a better plan works, have them saved for a week!)

 Insert a spotify song, and get a couple of options:
   1. Get a 30 second preview of your song, directly from spotify!
+(May not work)
   2. Do a reverse search of your song on YT and find the song

 Games (InDev)

-Ability to instantly erase any evidence of existence when pressing a keyboard shortcut.
+Ability to instantly erase any evidence of existence when pressing a keyboard shortcut, or when leaving the website.

 ## Use
 ### UI